Open Day has been postponed

 Reception to Year 12 Class representatives and other interested students have been in involved in a variety of leadership training opportunities to assist them develop skills for engaging the school community in new ways.
-One major initiative has been the formation of an executive committee made up of members from each sub-school which has allowed for whole school representation and generation of ideas.
+One major initiative has been the formation of a Student Representative Council with students represented from each year level.

-Another focus for Plympton International College's Student Voice Committee members has been to identify areas where actions taken by the students can have a positive impact on our school community.
-SVC highlighted three specific initiatives and students from Years R - 12 will be invited to join one of the resulting Action Teams.
+Another focus for Plympton International College's Student Voice Prepresentative Council has been to identify areas where actions taken by the students can have a positive impact on our school community.
+The SRC has three major focus areas:

 For more information contact the School Office on (08) 8297 0488.